Barba-Q/tumbleweed-noob-tool/README.md

 ##

 ## Changelog:
+0.91:
+- Major bug fixes causing the script to for a lot of reasons
+- Reworked exec routine to get rid of multiple password promts

 0.9:
 - Minor bug fixes causing script to exit for no obvious reason
 - Added installation of glibc-locales when steam is selected for install.